Ministries at Zion

 From young families meeting the daily challenges of new parenthood, to our infirm and homebound members who are no longer able to attend regular church services, our needs as a congregation are diverse, and we are committed to serving and meeting the needs of our church family.

-We support each other by volunteering our time and talents.
 Here are some ways that you can get involved at Zion!

 The GriefShare program is a 15-week grief support group for those dealing with the death of a loved one.
 This is a biblical based grief support group, and each session offers a video, group discussion, and a personal workbook activity.
 The group meets Mondays at 6pm